Skip to main content

 MESSAGE FROM THE CHIEF

 Our faculty are nationally and internationally recognized for their commitment to quality outcomes, innovative surgical approaches, and education.
-As the only academic tertiary medical center in the Mountain West, we handle highly complex and high-risk cases, serving patients from 26 states, especially Utah, Idaho, Wyoming, Montana, Nevada, New Mexico, and Arizona.
+As the only academic tertiary medical center in the Mountain West, we handle highly complex and high-risk cases, serving patients from 27 different states, especially Utah, Idaho, Wyoming, Montana, Nevada, New Mexico, and Arizona.

 HISTORY OF THE DIVISION OF CARDIOTHORACIC SURGERY